TIBCOSoftware/snappydata/docs/install.md

 ### Using AWS Management Console

-You can launch SnappyData cluster on EC2 instance(s) using the AMI provided by SnappyData in AWS Marketplace.
+You can launch a SnappyData cluster on Amazon EC2 instance(s) using AMI provided by SnappyData.
+For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).

-If you are new to launching EC2 instances, please refer to this [AWS documentation page](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) before proceeding further.
+#### Prerequisites
+Ensure that you have an existing AWS account with required permissions to launch EC2 resources

+#### Launching the Instance
-Here, we describe how you can find the SnappyData AMI on AWS Marketplace, launch your instance with the AMI and start SnappyData cluster on it.
+To launch the instance and start SnappyData cluster:

-* Log in to the AWS Web console using your AWS account-specific login url and go to the EC2 dashboard.
+1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and sign in using your AWS login credentials

-* Select the AWS Region where you want to launch the instances and click on the 'Launch Instance' button.
+2. The current region is displayed at the top of the screen.
+Select the region where you want to launch the instance

+3. Click **Launch Instance** from the Amazon EC2 console dashboard

-* On the next (**Choose an Amazon Machin Image (AMI)**) page, select **Community AMIs** tab from the left pane, and enter 'SnappyData' in the search text box.
+4. On the **Choose an Amazon Machine Image (AMI)** page, select **Community AMIs** from the left pane

+5. Enter **SnappyData** in search box, and press **Enter** on your keyboard.

-* You may see multiple AMIs listed which match 'SnappyData'.
-Select the AMI with latest SnappyData release version.
+6. The search result is displayed.
+From the search results, click **Select** to choose the AMI with latest release version.
->The name of the SnappyData AMIs start with 'SnappyData' followed by a release version and (optionally) other details.

-* On the next (**Choose an Instance Type**) page, select the instance type as per the requirement of your usecase.
+7. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and click **Review and Launch** to launch the instance with default configurations. <br/><Note> Note: You can also continue customizing your instance before you launch the instance.
+Refer to the AWS documentation for more information.</note>

->Here, you can either go directly to the review page by clicking on the **Review and Launch** button and launch the instance with default configurations or to the configuration page by clicking on **Next: Configure Instance Details** button where you can do more customizations.
+8. You are directed to the last step **Review Instance Launch**.
+Check the details of your instance, and click **Launch**.

+9. In the **Select an existing key pair or create a new key pair** dialog box, select a key pair.

+10. Click **Launch** to launch the instances.

+9. The dashboard which lists the instances is displayed.
+Click **Refresh** to view the updated list and the status of the instance creation.

-* Once you have created and launched the instance with the SnappyData AMI, you can find its public hostname or IP address on the EC2 dashboard's Instances tab.
-Connect to it via ssh using the private key file of the Key Pair the instance was launched with.
+10. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.

+12. Use SSH to connect to the instance.
+You require:

+	* The private key file of the key pair with which the instance was launched, and
+	* Details of the public hostname or IP address of the instance.

+	<note> Note: </note>

+	* <note>The public hostname/IP address information is available on the EC2 dashboard > **Description** tab. </note>
-><Note> Note: Each of your instances launched here already has the SnappyData binaries downloaded and extracted under the location /snappydata/downloads/.
-It also has the Java 8 installed.</Note>
+	* <note> The SnappyData binaries are automatically downloaded and extracted to the location **/snappydata/downloads/** and Java 8 is installed. </note>

-* The next steps are similar to the ones which describe on-premise installation of SnappyData, except that you do not have to download the SnappyData binaries and Java 8.
-These steps are [described here](#install-on-premise).
+13. Follow the [steps described here](#i) to continue. </br>

 ### Using SnappyData EC2 Scripts